xmacex/xmacex.github.io/README.md

 - Programmieren für Medienwissenschaftler\*innen
 - Nachhaltigkeit und kritische Datenforschung

-### Summer 2024 at Paderborn University
+### 2024 to 2026 at Paderborn University

 - Let's make pixels, algos and interactions

 ### 2021 to 2025 at University of Klagenfurt

-A data sprint for PhD, Master and Bachelor students.
+- A data sprint for PhD, Master and Bachelor students.

 ### 2017 to 2022 at University of Copenhagen